wahidsherief/cfp_test/README.md

 - **Context API for State Management:** Implemented for efficient centralize data management.

-- **Enhanced UX:** Incorporated loading indicators, alerts, and snackbars from Material-UI.
+- **Enhanced UX:** Incorporated loading indicators, alerts, and snackbars for feedback from Material-UI.

 ### Installation and Usage